dward2/BME547/Assignments/ECG_Analysis/README.md

 # ECG Analysis Assignment

 * GitHub Classroom will be used to host repositories.
-* After signing into GitHub, visit the GitHub Classroom link found in Sakai.
+* After signing in to GitHub, visit the GitHub Classroom link found in Sakai.
   A private repository will be created for you to use.
 The repository will be pre-populated with the ECG test data needed for the assignment.
-Once a `.travis.yml` file is correctly created, Travis-CI integration will be made with your repository.
 * Your final submission must be made to the `main` branch of your repository.

 ## ECG Analysis: Functional Specifications